Jerry Moyes: Business

+Sports ventures

-Phoenix Coyotes
+Arizona Coyotes

-Moyes was originally a minority partner in Steve Ellman's ownership group, which bought the Coyotes from Richard Burke in 2001.
-On Sept.
-26, 2006, Ellman sold controlling interest in the Coyotes, Arizona Sting, and the lease to Jobing.com Arena to Moyes, who retained Wayne Gretzky as part-owner and head of hockey operations.
+Moyes was a minority partner in Steve Ellman's ownership group, which bought the Coyotes from Richard Burke in 2001.
+On September 26, 2006, Ellman sold controlling interest in the Coyotes, Arizona Sting, and its lease of Jobing.com Arena to Moyes, who retained Wayne Gretzky as part-owner and head of hockey operations.
+In addition to his involvement with the Coyotes, Moyes, along with a group of investors, purchased the Arizona-based World Gym franchise and rebranded it as Coyotes Athletic Centers appointing Arizona native and businessman Darrin Austin as its CEO.

 Court filings showed Moyes was never keen to own the Coyotes and had no interest in hockey.
 He acquired control of the club in 2006 after a falling out over a real estate development with former business partner Steve Ellman.
 Afterwards, Moyes tried to find a buyer for the Coyotes, and he chafed at the league's interference in his attempts.
 In 2008, Moyes told Gary Bettman and other league officials that he would stop funding the club.
 The league agreed to provide emergency funding in return for Moyes ceding his voting control.
 The acrimony was made public in May 2009 when Bettman and Daly came close to selling the Coyotes to Jerry Reinsdorf, owner of the Chicago Bulls and Chicago White Sox, a move that would have seen Moyes receive almost nothing from the sale.
 On May 5, 2009, Moyes put the Coyotes into Chapter 11 bankruptcy protection and announced a plan to sell the club to Jim Balsillie.
 Moyes also filed a lawsuit against the NHL, alleging the league was an "illegal cartel."
 Bettman was furious, arguing the league had been blindsided and that Moyes had no authority to put the club into bankruptcy protection.